bernie-skipole/indipydriver/docs/source/usage/snoopevents.rst

 Events
 ^^^^^^

 All snoop events have attributes devicename, root and timestamp.
+The root is an xml.etree.ElementTree object.
+The timestamp is a datetime object, or None if unable to parse the timestamp given in the protocol.
+In the attempt to parse, fractional minutes or seconds may be lost, and if no received timestamp is given, datetime.utcnow() is used.
+If the exact received timestamp is required it can be obtained from event.root.get("timestamp") which will return either the string from the received xml, or None if not present.

 .. autoclass:: indipydriver.Message